Park Abbey

-Park Abbey (Abdij van Park; also Parc Abbey) is a Premonstratensian abbey in Belgium, at Heverlee just south of Leuven, in Flemish Brabant.
+Park Abbey or Parc Abbey (Abdij van Park) is a Premonstratensian abbey at Heverlee, outside Leuven, in Flemish Brabant, Belgium.

 The Annales Parchenses were written here in the 12th century.

 History

 Stained glass windows,Collection Cinquantenaire, Brussels.

 Arms of abbot Guillelmus Herent (1643), Brussels.

 The abbey was founded in 1129 by Duke Godfrey, surnamed "Barbatus" ("the Bearded"), who possessed an immense park near Leuven and had invited the Premonstratensians to take possession of a small church he had built there.

 Walter, abbot of St Martin's, Laon, brought a colony of his canons and acted as their superior for nearly three years, until the canons, now in sufficient number, elected Simon, another canon of Laon, as their abbot.
 The canons performed the general work of the ministry in the district of Leuven, in opposition to the heretic Tanchelm.

 In 1137 the abbot was able to found Ninove Abbey.
 Godfrey made the Abbot of the Park and his successors his archchaplains.
 Simon died on 30 March 1142 and was succeeded by Philip, whose correspondence with Saint Hildegard of Bingen was preserved in the Park Abbey archives.
 Philip and his successors enlarged the buildings and prepared the land for agriculture.
 At the time there a canon living in the abbey, Blessed Rabado, whose devotion to the Passion was attested by miracles.

 Abbot Gerard van Goetsenhoven (1414–34) had much to do with the establishment of the Catholic University of Leuven, and was also delegated by John IV, Duke of Brabant to transact state affairs with the King of England and the Duke of Burgundy.
 Abbot van Tulden (1462–94) was successful in his action against commendatory abbots being imposed on religious houses in Belgium.
 Abbot van den Berghe (1543–58) managed the contributions levied in support of the Belgian theologians present at the resumed Council of Trent.